NNoemi1/goat/apps/docs/docs/toolbox/accessibility_indicators/gravity.md

    </div>
 </div>

 Similarly, the *destination potential* can be changed.
 Thus, for example, one POI type (e.g. hypermarkets) can be assigned a higher accessibility effect than other POI types (e.g. discount supermarkets).
-The following images show the influence of the *destination potential* parameter on accessibility:
+In the [Opportunities](#opportunities) section, at **step 7**,  we cover the *destination potential* in detail.

-:::info
+:::tip

-For a calculation example watch our tutorial video.
+For a calculation example see our tutorial video.

 :::